harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/de-jong-gierveld-loneliness-scale-vs-scared.md

 ## De Jong Gierveld Loneliness Scale vs SCARED

-Researchers often need to harmonize and compare different psychological instruments.
+Researchers often need to harmonise and compare different psychological instruments.
 One such comparison might be between the De Jong Gierveld Loneliness Scale and SCARED (adult).
 These two instruments, although targeting different aspects of mental health, have their own utility in various studies and researches.

 ## Compare the items in De Jong Gierveld Loneliness Scale English and SCARED English (adult)